This CEO's Small Insurance Firm Mostly Turned A Profit Under Obamacare. Here's How

 "Let's put it this way," he says.
 "Currently Molina Healthcare is returning 25 percent of our premiums to the government, which are then distributed to our competitors.
 So we are really subsidizing our competitors and helping them, rather than forcing them to compete."

-And that hit Molina's bottom line in 2016, resulting in much lower profits than originally projected and a significant fourth quarter loss.
+And that is one of the things that hit Molina's bottom line in 2016, resulting in much lower profits than originally projected for the year and a significant fourth quarter loss.
 Molina complains that the risk formula seems to punish efficiency rather than help those who had some bad luck.

 "I think it was done by well-meaning people who had a theoretical knowledge, but not a practical knowledge of insurance," he says.